True (dating service)

 True (originally known as TrueBeginnings) was an online dating service that was active from 2003 to 2013.
-It was founded by entrepreneur Herb Vest and was based in Plano, Texas.
+It was founded by entrepreneur Herb Vest and was based in Irving, Texas.

 The company conducted a criminal background check and marital screenings for all of its communicating members.

 In May 2007 the site reportedly had 16 million registered users with 3.8 million unique visits to the site per month.

 Advertising

 True advertised aggressively online and spent $52.2 million in online advertising from January to November 2006, more than any other online dating service.
 True's ads vary in theme and often feature provocatively dressed women with sex-themed taglines such as "It's nice to be naughty."
 These ads were particularly prevalent on MySpace.
 Partly because of its ad campaign, True became, in only four years since its founding, one of the most visited sites in the online dating industry, according to The New York Times.

 On September 14, 2007, the New York Times "Bits" blog reported that an executive at a major Internet company said that True is delinquent on its advertising payments on his and other websites and has had to cut back on advertising as a result.
 On April 1, 2007, LiveJournal parodied the True ad campaign on their website.
 In 2008 they boosted marketing spending 70 percent to $75 million.